KompPsy/jupyter-service/README.md

 ### Prerequisites:
 ------------------
-A. Ensure virtualenv or conda environment are installed and configured
-B. Depending on the method that is used, ensure SSH and other applications (putty, winscp, or etc.) are installed and running.
+-A. Ensure virtualenv or conda environment are installed and configured -B. Depending on the method that is used, ensure SSH and other applications (putty, winscp, or etc.) are installed and running.

 ## Configuration of Jupyter Service
 Method 1 or method 2 can be used for this Configuration process.
 Then, follow the Enable and Starting jupyterlab.service section to enable and start the service.